AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

 * **[!UICONTROL Disabled]**: when this option is selected, no opt in/out information will move between Adobe Campaign and Microsoft Dynamics 365.

 * **[!UICONTROL Unidirectional (Microsoft Dynamics 365 to Campaign)]**: this option is used to flow opt-in/out from Microsoft Dynamics 365 to Adobe Campaign only.
-The integration application will not let you configure the flow in this screen; instead, click the **[!UICONTROL Save button]**, and navigate to the **[!UICONTROL Microsoft Dynamics 365 to Adobe Campaign]** workflow.
+The integration application will not let you configure the flow in this screen; instead, click the **[!UICONTROL Save button]**, and navigate to the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** workflow.
 In this workflow, you can edit the contacts/profile table mapping to identify how you want your opt-in/out fields to map.

 * **[!UICONTROL Unidirectional (Campaign to Microsoft Dynamics 365)]**: this option will make visible the **Mappings** section.
 These inputs will allow you define which Adobe Campaign fields will map data to what fields in Microsoft Dynamics 365.
 This means that if you happen to manually update a value in Microsoft Dynamics 365 then its value would be overwritten by the Adobe Campaign value if it happens to change.